 Love nosing through other peoples’ homes?
 The Tenement Museum in the Lower East Side is for you.
 It’s a five-storey tenement building dating from 1863, where you can explore restored apartments and interact with “residents” played by actors in costume.
 The museum brings to life the story of the immigrant experience in New York, and it’s a great way to get an idea of what life was like in the city between the 1860s and 1930s.

-Know any more cool museums in NYC that need to be added to this list?
+Know any more of the coolest museums in NYC that need to be added to this list?
 Scroll down and leave me a comment!